pwhittlesea/pwhittlesea.github.com/_posts/2024-10-21-new-zealand-5.md

 {% include gallery id="off-road-nazgul" caption=off-road-nazgul-caption class="caption-center" %}

 The tree they are hiding under was a prop created by the team at Wētā and was removed after filming.
-Out picture isn't quite the same angle so you might have to trust me on that one :smile:.
+Out picture isn't quite the same angle, so you might have to trust me on that one :smile:.

 Then, literally down the hill about 20 meters, was the tree Sam and Frodo stop to take a break in.